 Since June 30, 2008, significant volatility and decline in world financial markets have impacted all major asset classes in which the University invests.
-As of June 30, 2009, the estimated fair value of the Pool had declined by approximately 24% from June 30, 2008.
+As of January 31, 2009, the estimated fair value of the Pool had declined by approximately 21% from June 30, 2008.
 This estimate is unaudited and does not reflect updated valuations for certain investments for which values are generally available only on a quarterly basis and then with a lag of several months following the end of each quarter.
 The portion of the Pool for which valuations have yet to be updated has generally represented approximately 25%-30% of the total fair value of the Pool.
-The fair value of these investments may have declined since they were last valued on March 31, 2009.
+The University believes that the fair value of these investments has declined since they were last valued on September 30, 2008, but it is unable to accurately estimate the magnitude of such decline.
 The overall Pool estimate is further subject to the continuing effects of volatility, limited liquidity and pricing issues in certain markets.
+The University is taking into consideration decreased investment returns and the instability of the financial markets when preparing and managing its budget.